 Educational Expectations for Plumbers

-This is what it takes to get a plumber’s license:
+Here’s a summary of what it takes to get a plumber’s license:

 Types of Plumbing Licenses and Certifications

-Plumbers can earn multiple licenses and certifications based on their training and experience.
+Plumbers can earn multiple licenses and certifications based on their education and experience.
 These vary by location, and not all are available in every state, but the most familiar plumbing licenses and certifications include:

 Perks of Hiring a Licensed Plumber